zavolanlab/scRNAsim-toolz/cdna_generator/README.md

-# cDNA Generator
+# cDNA Generator module

-Description of the project
+Description of the module:
+The function of this module is to generate cdDNA based on mRNA transcript seuqences and the coresponding priming probabilities.

 **Input files**